 - 4.3.2.1.
 To consider establishing a municipal parking authority to: - a. review and manage on-street parking policies; - b. provide and manage an appropriate parking supply; - c. develop a pay-for-parking system for on-street parking in high parking demand locations throughout the City, including Intensification Areas; - d. provide shared, central parking facilities in high-demand locations; and, - e. support alternative modes of travel. - 4.3.2.2.
-To reduce parking requirements where feasible by: - establishing minimum and maximum parking standards in zoning by-laws for all types of development; - establishing context-sensitive parking requirements that respond to diverse settings, including Intensification Areas, historic places and other settings; - reducing parking requirements in Intensification Areas where transit, walking and cycling alternatives exist; - d. supporting parking for carpool, carshare, and zero emission vehicles through preferential designated parking spots and/or reduced parking fees, where charged by a municipal parking authority, as appropriate;

-- e. considering the variability of peak parking periods throughout the day for different types of uses for the purposes of sharing parking between such uses when developing parking standards in mixed-use areas; - f. working with the school boards to reduce or preferably eliminate the provision of student parking; - g. considering the availability of on-street parking on collector and local streets when determining parking requirements; and, - h. regularly reviewing and evaluating city-wide parking standards to ensure that parking needs are met while minimizing the provision of excess parking. - 4.3.2.3.
-To consider developing guidelines for cash-in-lieu of parking in Intensification Areas where it can be demonstrated that parking reductions will not have adverse spill-over impacts on surrounding areas, and where the provision of on-street or municipally-provided parking can meet additional parking needs.
+To reduce parking requirements where feasible by: - a. establishing minimum and maximum parking standards in zoning by-laws for all types of development; - establishing context-sensitive parking requirements that respond to diverse settings, including Intensification Areas, historic places and other settings; - c. reducing parking requirements in Intensification Areas where transit, walking and cycling alternatives exist; - d. supporting parking for carpool, carshare, and zero emission vehicles through preferential designated parking spots and/or reduced parking fees, where charged by a municipal parking authority, as appropriate; - e. considering the variability of peak parking periods throughout the day for different types of uses for the purposes of sharing parking between such uses when developing parking standards in mixed-use areas; - working with the school boards to reduce or preferably eliminate the provision of student parking; - g. considering the availability of on-street parking on collector and local streets when determining parking requirements; and, - regularly reviewing and evaluating city-wide parking standards to meet parking needs while minimizing the provision of excess parking. - 4.3.2.3.
+To consider developing guidelines for cash-in-lieu of parking in Intensification Areas where it can be demonstrated that parking reductions will not have adverse spill-over impacts on surrounding areas, and where the provision of on-street or municipally provided parking can meet additional parking needs.
 Revenue generated from cash-in-lieu of parking would be used to support facilities for parking, transit, bicycling and walking. - 4.3.2.4.
 To encourage and support the development of central, shared parking facilities in the Intensification Areas, which may result in greater parking and land use efficiencies.
-Such facilities are encouraged to be provided below grade. - 4.3.2.5.
-To work with York Region and the City of Toronto to permit on-street parking on arterial streets where appropriate and where it may support retail and economic development, contribute to a high quality streetscape and a more active street life.
-The provision of on-street parking in other areas of the City, as needed and/or appropriate, may also be considered. - 4.3.2.6.
-To ensure accessible parking supply and design requirements are coordinated with provincial standards developed under the Accessibility for Ontarians with Disabilities Act, as amended, and to monitor the utilization of accessible parking to ensure its adequacy relative to demand, recognizing the aging population.
+Such facilities are encouraged to be provided below grade.

+- 4.3.2.5.
+To work with York Region, and, with respect to Steeles Avenue, the City of Toronto, to permit on- street parking on arterial streets where appropriate and where it may support retail and economic development, contribute to a high quality streetscape and a more active street life.
+Such on-street parking spaces shall not be counted towards any on- site parking requirements as established through zoning. - 4.3.2.6.
+To plan for an accessible parking supply and design requirements are coordinated with provincial standards developed under the Accessibility for Ontarians with Disabilities Act, as amended, and to monitor the utilization of accessible parking to determine its adequacy relative to demand, recognizing the aging population. - 4.3.2.7.
-- 4.3.2.7.
 To require that parking lots and structures be developed as high-quality examples of good urban design and sustainability, with particular emphasis placed on permeability and safety for pedestrians and cyclists, landscaping and vegetation, stormwater management, high quality lighting, signage and materials and a range of parking space types, including parking for smaller fuel efficient vehicles and bicycles. - 4.3.2.8.
-Where parking structures face arterial and collector streets the ground floor frontage shall predominantly consist of retail uses or other active uses that animate the street. - 4.3.2.9.
+Where a structured parking facility fronts onto a street or public space, the parking structure on all levels, shall be fronted with active uses. - 4.3.2.9.
 That municipal design guidelines for parking lots and structures shall be established to guide the development of parking facilities.